Search

 (c) open impeller,

 The closed or shrouded impeller is that whose vanes are provided with metal cover plates or shrouds on both sides.
-These plates or shrouds are known as crown plate and lower or base plate The closed impeller provides better guidance for the liquid and is more efficient.
+These plates or shrouds are known as crown plates and lower or base plates The closed impeller provides better guidance for the liquid and is more efficient.
 However, this type of impeller is most suited when the liquid to be pumped is pure and comparatively free from debris.

-If the vanes have only the base plate and no crown plate, then the impeller is known as 'semi-open type impeller'.
+If the vanes have only the base plate and no crown plate, then the impeller is known as a 'semi-open type impeller'.
 Such an impeller is suitable even if the liquids are charged with some debris.

-An 'open impeller' is that whose vanes have neither the crown plate nor the base plate.
+An 'open impeller' is one whose vanes have neither the crown plate nor the base plate.
 Such impellers are useful in the pumping of liquids containing suspended solid matter, such as paper pulp, sewage and water containing sand or grit.
 These impellers are less liable to clog when handling liquids charged with a large quantity of debris.

 (ii) Casing.
 It is an airtight chamber which surrounds the impeller.
 It is similar to the casing of a reaction turbine.
 The different types of casings that are commonly adopted are described later.

 The lower end of the suction pipe is fitted with a foot valve and strainer.
-The liquid first enters the strainer which is provided in order to keep the debris (such as leaves, wooden pieces and other rubbish) away from the pump.
+The liquid first enters the strainer which is provided to keep the debris (such as leaves, wooden pieces and other rubbish) away from the pump.
 It then passes through the foot valve to enter the suction pipe.
-A 'foot valve' is a non-return or one-way type of valve which opens only in the upward direction.
+A 'foot valve' is a non-return or one-way type of valve that opens only in the upward direction.
 As such the liquid will pass through the foot valve only upwards and it will not allow the liquid to move downwards back to the sump.

 WORKING OF CENTRIFUGAL PUMP

 The first step in the operation of a centrifugal pump is priming.
 Priming is the operation in which the suction pipe, casing of the pump and portion of the delivery pipe up to the delivery valve are completely filled with the liquid which is to be pumped so that all the air from this portion of the sump is driven out and no air pocket is left.
-It has been observed that even the presence of a small air pocket in any of the portion of the pump may result in no delivery of liquid from the pump.
+It has been observed that even the presence of a small air pocket in any of the portions of the pump may result in no delivery of liquid from the pump.

 After the pump is primed, the delivery valve is still kept closed and the electric motor is started to rotate the impeller.
-The delivery valve is kept closed in order to reduce the starting torque for the motor.
+The delivery valve is kept closed to reduce the starting torque for the motor.
 The rotation of the impeller in the casing full of liquid produces a forced vortex which imparts a centrifugal head to the liquid and thus results in an increase of pressure throughout the liquid mass.
 The increase of pressure at any point is proportional to the square of the angular velocity and the distance of the point from the axis of rotation.
 Thus if the speed of the impeller of the pump is sufficiently high, the pressure in the liquid surrounding the impeller is considerably increased.

 Now as long the delivery valve is closed and the impeller is rotating, it just churns the liquid in the casing.
 By opening the delivery valve the liquid is forced to flow out from the pump casing outlet portion.
 At the eye of the impeller due to the centrifugal action, a partial vacuum is created.
 This causes the liquid from the sump, which is at atmospheric pressure, to rush through the suction pipe to the eye of the impeller thereby replacing the liquid which is being discharged from the entire circumference of the impeller.
-The high pressure of the liquid leaving the impeller is utilized to flow the liquid to higher end through the delivery pipe.
+The high pressure of the liquid leaving the impeller is utilized to flow the liquid to the higher end through the delivery pipe.

 Centrifugal Pumps Operation and Selection